 The CTSI COVID-19 Task Force supports the rapid-response pilot awards.

-Associate Professor, Institute for Therapeutic Innovation, UF College of Medicine
+Associate Professor, Institute for Therapeutic Innovation

 The Translational Science of COVID-19 Seminar Series features UF investigators funded by the Rapid-Response Translational Research Projects to Address COVID-19 Pandemic pilot program.